 What's the meaning of the phrase 'Swan song'?

-A final gesture or performance, given before dying or retirement.
+A swan song is a final composition or performance, given before dying or retirement.

 What's the origin of the phrase 'Swan song'?